coguardio/coguard-cli/README.md

 ```shell
 ~/Library/Python/<YOUR_PYTHON_VERSION>/bin/coguard docker-image [<YOUR-IMAGE-NAME-OR-ID>]
 ```

+If you omit the image ID parameter, CoGuard will scan all the images currently stored on your device.

 **Remark 2**: Windows users need to be allowed to create and read symbolic links.
 This can be achieved using three options: